In this (updated February/March 2022) blog post, I share my experience with the Simple Practice Electronic Health Record (EHR).

 I highly recommend simplifying your private practice by using an EHR as soon as you can afford it.
 If you or your clients get reimbursed for psychotherapy services, you almost can’t afford NOT to.

 During the coronavirus pandemic, using the Simple Practice EHR with e-signature for clients to complete documents made it possible for me to quickly adapt to telehealth only.
-I didn’t miss a beat in terms of appointments and scheduling new clients when the shelter-in-place directives came down in March 2020.
+I didn’t miss a beat in terms of appointments and scheduling new clients when the shelter-in-place directives came down in California in March 2020.

 Previous to Simple Practice, I used TherapyAppointment.com (TA) the Legacy system for charting and electronic claims submission integrated with Office Ally (OA).

 Switching to Simple Practice was a vast improvement over TA’s Legacy system in terms of charting, telehealth practice in general, and electronic submission to secondary insurances (which was not possible at the time I left TA.com).

 When I left TA, I had been waiting for over a year for the transition to the new TA 2.0. which would have been comparable to Simple Practice’s platform at the time.
 I got tired of waiting and I am so glad I made the transition to SP before the coronavirus pandemic turned everything upside down.

 Regarding Office Ally (OA).
 If you are looking for a billing-only option (using paper charts), check out OA.
 If I were to drop the use of an EHR, I’d go back to OA for billing.
 When I took over my billing to save money and serious aggravation but was still using paper charts, I used OA and I still recommend them.